andresmascl/scrapbot.ai/README.md

 - People who want voice control **without giving up control**

 If you’re looking for convenience, buy an Alexa.
-If you’re looking for ownership, build Alekz.
+If you’re looking for ownership, build Scrapbot.ai.